medic/cht-docs/content/en/apps/guides/android/branding.md

 - A background image.
 - Screenshots.

-Google is constantly changing the requirments to publish in the Play Store, it's a good practice to check in advance whether all the requirements are met (checkout _[Add preview assets...](https://support.google.com/googleplay/android-developer/answer/9866151)_).
+Google is constantly changing the requirements to publish in the Play Store, it's a good practice to check in advance whether all the requirements are met (checkout _[Add preview assets...](https://support.google.com/googleplay/android-developer/answer/9866151)_).

 ##### Test data